Our delicious Beer Battered Fish recipe has a crispy outside and flaky inside! Perfect for making beer battered fish and chips at home!

 Prep Pickles: In order to remove some of the excess water from the pickles (no one wants watery tartar sauce), lay each spear on its side on a cutting board and cut off the seeds.
 Cut remaining part of the pickle into small pieces and then using either a cheesecloth or clean hands, squeeze out as much remaining liquid as possible.

-Prep Fish: Meanwhile, cut cod fillets into large chunks (approx. 3 inches wide).
+Prep Fish: Meanwhile, cut 1.5 pounds fresh cod fillets into large chunks (approx. 3 inches wide).
 Pat fish dry with a clean paper towel.
 Season fish generously with kosher salt and ground black pepper.
 Sprinkle with a little rice flour or cornstarch (whichever you plan on using in the recipe).
 Set aside.

-Coat + Cook Fish: Dredge fish into the batter, let excess batter fall off.
+Coat + Cook Fish: Dredge fish in the batter, let excess batter fall off.
 Carefully place in the hot oil and let cook 2 1/2 - 3 minutes (3 minutes for the thicker pieces), flipping halfway.

 Serve: Remove with slotted fish spatula and transfer to paper towel-lined plate.
 Sprinkle with kosher salt and serve immediately with some tartar sauce and fresh lemon wedges.